learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 ## A linear model using Statsmodels

-Now, let's use the statsmodels.api to run our ols on all our data.
+Now, let's use the statsmodels.api to run ols on all of the data.
 Just like for linear regression with a single predictor, you can use the formula $y \sim X$, where, with $n$ predictors, X is represented as $x_1+\ldots+x_n$.

 ```python